 Find a large plastic container

 Get your supplies as you prepare to assemble the dust collector.
 Get a strong bucket with a strong lid as well.
 A weaker bucket explodes since it cannot hold the pressure and dust.
 The bucket should not be too thin.
-The moment you connect a weak bucket to the shop vac, get ready to start afresh.
+When you connect a weak bucket to the shop vac, get ready to start afresh.

 A 5 liter gallon with a tight lid makes a good dust collector.
 You need three types of PVC pipes, which are 2.5″ 45-degree PVC pipe, 2.5″ 90-degree PVC pipe, and 2.5″ to 1.75″ coupler.
-Since you are using two hoses, it is cost-effective to consider using an old one and buy the new one to make them two rather than buying both.
+Since you are using two hoses, it is cost-effective to consider using an old one and buying the new one to make them two rather than buying both.

 The process of assembling a lid serves as the portion that plugs into your shop vac.
 In other words, it powers the dust collector.
-Trace top hole using 45-degree PVC, which guides you where you will attach the vac.
+Trace the top hole using 45-degree PVC, which guides you to where you will attach the vac.

 Use a drill to cut a hole.
 Minimal effort is needed when using a drill.
 Use a knife to finish the cutting process so that you pay attention to the details.
 It has to be comfortable enough to accept the hose.
 Glue the lid in place using hot glue.

-Long glue comes with its advantages over any other glue.
+Long glue comes with advantages over any other glue.
 It has a longer life, quick to dry and cure, and creates tamper-resistant seals.
 Apply glue to both sides of the lid so that it seals tight.
 It has to be airtight so that there are no possibilities for leakages.

 Connect the two of them

 As you prepare to make the side hole intake, measure your elbow diameter near the top of the bucket and cut the hole just like the cut on the lid.
 Set the 90-degree elbow to create the cyclone effect.
-Grab your hot glue as you put it both on the inside and outside of the bucket.
+Grab your hot glue as you put it on the inside and outside of the bucket.
 Give it time to cure.
 Do not rush the process.

 Put the shop can and the prepared tool together.
 Make sure the shop vac is empty and clean.
 That allows you to maintain accuracy on the dust collector.
 Dirt compromises.
-Attach shop vac hose to the lid of the dust collector and attach the suction hose/coupler to the side 90-degree intake.
+Attach the shop vac hose to the lid of the dust collector and attach the suction hose/coupler to the side 90-degree intake.